frederic-perez/AmE-dictionary/dictionary.md

 __fare<sup>2</sup>__ _v_ :seven::hammer: (fares, fared, faring) _Mrs.
 Clinton fared well in California._ _Investment banks have fared particularly well._
 __farflung__ _Farflung operations and profits._
 __fascia__
-__fast and furious__ :three: _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
+__fast and furious__ _adj_ :three: _Cliché_ Very rapidly and with unrestrained energy. _Her work in the kitchen was fast and furious, and it looked lovely when she finished.
 Everything was going so fast and furious at the store during the Christmas rush that we never had time to eat lunch._
 __fastening__ _n_
 __fastidious__
 __fastness__